rsvim/rsvim/README.md

 ## Contribution

+Some guidelines about contributing to RSVIM can be found in below documents:

+- DEVELOPMENT.md
+- DOCUMENTATION.md
+- RELEASE.md

 Roadmap and high-level design can be found in RSVIM's [RFC](https://github.com/rsvim/rfc), please submit your ideas and feature requests there if they need fairly large effort.

 ## Supporting the Project